Carbon Neutral

 Addressing Carbon and Green House Gas Emissions

-The Kyoto Protocol and subsequent international dialogue related to climate change have arisen in response to mounting concerns regarding carbon and green house gas emissions around the globe, and the impact of these emissions on the worlds climate.
+The Kyoto Protocol and subsequent Paris Climate Agreement have arisen in response to mounting concerns regarding carbon and green house gas emissions around the globe, and the impact of these emissions on the worlds climate.
 There is general agreement in the scientific and political arenas that unless carbon and green house gas emissions are contained and reduced, the impact of climate change and global warming on the planet could be disastrous.

-The Australian Federal Government has committed to the Kyoto Protocol, and had indicated its intention to implement some form of carbon emissions trading scheme based on a cap and trade rational to commence 2013.
-The legislative framework for the ETS (Emissions Trading Scheme) was to be based around the National Greenhouse and Energy Reporting Act, and the proposed Carbon Pollution Reduction Scheme Bill.
+The previous Australian Federal Government had committed to the Kyoto Protocol, and had indicated its intention to implement an carbon emissions trading scheme based on a cap and trade rational to commence 2013.
+The legislative framework for the ETS (Emissions Trading Scheme) was to be based around the National Greenhouse and Energy Reporting Act, the proposed Carbon Pollution Reduction Scheme Bill, and the Carbon Credits (Carbon Farming Initative ) Bill 2011.

-New policy is formulated, around the Carbon Tax Bills which were passed by the House of Representatives on the 12 October 2011.The stated objective of the new legislation is to help Australia meet it obligations under the United Nations Convention on Climate Change and the Kyoto protocol, and to move the Australian economy to a more sustainable basis.The new legislation is expected to create significant challanges for industry generally and the major emitters in particular.
-We expect the trading of carbon offsets to provide important breathing space as industry and commerce work towards reducing their carbon footprint.
+Policy was formulated, around the Carbon Tax Bills which were passed by the House of Representatives on the 12 October 2011.The stated objective of the new legislation was to help Australia meet it obligations under the United Nations Convention on Climate Change and the Kyoto protocol, and to move the Australian economy to a more sustainable basis.The legislation was expected to create significant challanges for industry generally and the major emitters in particular.
+The trading of carbon offsets was to provide important breathing space as industry and commerce work towards reducing their carbon footprint.

 Carbon Emissions Exchange is positioned to assist those organisations looking to manage this issue in the most efficient way.
-We expect the trading of carbon offsets to be an important part of a comprehensive strategy to be adopted by organisations as they deal with this issue.
+Notwithstanding the lack of emissions trading policy at the current time at federal government level ,we expect the trading of carbon offsets will become an important part of a comprehensive strategy to be adopted by organisations as they deal with this issue.

 http://www.carbonemissionsexchange.com.au/